-Potential purchasers of the Bonds should consult their own tax advisors as to the consequences of investing in the Bonds.
-See also "TAX MATTERS" herein.
+The Issuer has authorized the delivery of this Official Statement to the Purchaser.
+Potential purchaser of the Bonds should consult their own tax advisors as to the consequences of investing in the Bonds.
+See also "TAX EXEMPTION" herein.

 BOARD OF LIQUIDATION, CITY DEBT